hasanmoudud/geocompr/main.md

 Please note that there are a number of further GIS software packages that have a scripting interface but for which there is no dedicated R package that accesses these: gvSig, OpenJump, Orfeo Toolbox and TauDEM.

 ## A short note on further spatial APIs
-There are of course numerous interfaces to other spatial software packages aside from the interfaces to Desktop GIS software presented in detail in this chapter.
+There are many further interfaces to other spatial software packages aside from the interfaces to Desktop GIS software presented in detail in this chapter.
-This includes interfaces to spatial libraries, spatial databases and web mapping services (see also Chapter \@ref(adv-map)).
+This includes interfaces to spatial libraries (section \@ref(gdal)), spatial databases (section \@ref(postgis)) and web mapping services (see section \@ref(adv-map)).
-This collection is by no means compreshensive, and in this section we will only have a short glance at a few selected examples.
+In this section we will only have a short glance at two selected examples.
-Hopefully, this will give you an impression of all the spatial power that is available on your fingertips.
+Hopefully, this will give an impression of all the spatial power and flexibility that is readily available on our fingertips.

-### GDAL as an example for a spatial library
+### Spatial library API - GDAL {#gdal}
+GDAL/OGR is especially known for its support for numerous spatial drivers (data formats).
+In fact, there is barely a geospatial software that is not using GDAL in the background for importing and exporting geographic data.
+But GDAL offers more than I/O functions, e.g., geoprocessing tools for vector and raster data (for an overview have a look at http://www.gdal.org/pages.html).
+One can easily access these tools via the command line.
+In the code chunk below `linkGDAL()` searches the computer for a working GDAL installation and adds the path of the executable files to the PATH variable.
+This allows us to easily run GDAL/OGR via system calls.
+For example, `ogrinfo` gives back meta information of vector data.

 ```r